cloudmesh/client/docs/source/tutorials/comet_cloudmesh.rst

 This would setup the key, authorized keys, and known hosts files on the nodes.

 Login to compute nodes from front-end, and run your app.

+.. note:: In the production we use two factor authentication with yubikeys.
+          To simplify the the tutorial we use username and  password access for the isolated teaching environment.
+When utilizing the production version you will need to get in contact with the comet staff.
+You must have a valid XSEDE allocation.